towbi/towbi.github.io/_posts/2016-06-24-secure-harden-content-management-system.md

 more software to an already complex system is not going to simply increase security, it will also increase the attack surface for the malware of crackers.
-There might be notable exceptions, but many *security plugins* will deluge the user with *security notifications", giving her or him the feeling that the plugin is taking care of things.
+There might be notable exceptions, but many *security plugins* will deluge the user with *security notifications*, giving her or him the wrong feeling that the plugin is taking care of things.

 While a security hardened CMS installation is in the companies' best interest, increased maintenance cost is not.
 As with most things, this is a trade off.